 - Stop worrying about the outcome and focus on the journey you are on learning and growing.

 - Develop a supportive community and collaborate to maintain focus.

-The best way to develop a growth mindset is to be kind to yourself and your children, remind yourself that the learning process is what is important.
-Your child is what is important and they should be recognized based on their effort rather than their intelligence or ability.
-Once a growth mindset has been developed you will notice that you and your children are striving for accomplishments, allowing yourselves to be curious and exploring beyond previous limitations.
+The best way to develop a growth mindset is to be kind to yourself and your children and remind yourself that the learning process is important.
+Your child is important and should be recognized based on their effort rather than their intelligence or ability.
+Once a growth mindset has been developed, you will notice that you and your children strive for accomplishments, allowing yourselves to be curious and exploring beyond previous limitations.